 Mike Balbini-the Clerk, Mark Ellis-Deputy Clerk, Jess Lewis, Roland Carson, Shane Read

 Mike's responsibilities range from- liaising with Councillors, providing advice on statutory procedures, preparing agendas and minutes for various committees, authorising burials, providing all areas of risk assessment and insurance, to overseeing the Ground staff, lighting contractors and grass cutting rotas.
 The Clerk and Deputy are employed by the Council full time.

 Mark is responsible for all Burial enquiries

 from Funeral Directors and the public for funerals at Wooburn Cemetery.

 He maintains the Burial Records, paperwork and maps showing the location

-Penny is employed as part-time Office Assistant/Receptionist.
+Jess is employed as part-time Office & Social Media Assistant/Receptionist.
 Her duties include: dealing with phone and walk-in queries from members of the public, funeral directors, stone masons, Councillors, facility users, outside organisations and local authorities.
 She is responsible for day-to-day office work, purchase orders, post and incoming invoices and our website and Social Media.

-Roland, our Groundsman Supervisor, has been joined by Shane, and together they are responsible for ensuring all Council owned land, facilities and machinery are maintained and where possible, improved, in accordance with the Council’s wishes.
+Roland, our Groundsman Supervisor and Shane, together are responsible for ensuring all Council owned land, facilities and machinery are maintained and where possible, improved, in accordance with the Council’s wishes.
 Since the Parish Council no longer employ contractors to cut the grass in the open spaces, Roland & Shane take pride in keeping the park, the green, all the play areas and the cemetery looking well groomed.
 They also empty the litter bins, repair the play equipment where possible across the whole parish, and make sure agendas and posters are displayed and up-to-date in all 4 Parish notice boards.